paulfoley/Udacity_Nanodegree-Machine_Learning/Eigenfaces-Recognition/README.md

 ## Script

-* `eigenfaces.py` - Main project script, creates a [Support Vector Machine Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) that will be used to recognize faces in the data set.
+* `eigenfaces.py` - Main project script, creates a [Support Vector Machine Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) that will be used to recognize faces in the dataset.
 The script outputs a png file of the eigenfaces as well as a [Confusion Matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) and a [Classification Report](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) to see how our model performed.

 ### Output

-* `classification_report.csv` - A CSV file that shows the precision, recall, f1, and support score for each person in the data set.
+* `classification_report.csv` - A CSV file that shows the precision, recall, f1, and support score for each person in the dataset.
 * `confusion_matrix.csv` - A CSV file that shows how many of the faces were recognized correctly or incorrectly.

 #### Eigenfaces